Glenn Derby

-Glenn Evans Derby Jr. (born June 27, 1964) is an American former professional football offensive lineman in the National Football League (NFL).
+Glenn Evans Derby Jr. (born June 27, 1964) is an American former professional football player who was an offensive lineman in the National Football League (NFL).
 He was selected by the Saints in the eighth round of the 1988 NFL draft.
 He played three seasons for the New Orleans Saints (1988–1990) as a tackle, guard and center.
 He went to Green Bay Packers as a free agent and left after injury in 1991.
-He played at the collegiate level at the University of Wisconsin–Madison.
+He played college football for the Wisconsin Badgers.

 Derby is the brother of former NFL player John Derby.
 His nephew, A. J. Derby, a tight end, played for the New England Patriots and the Denver Broncos and is now with the Miami Dolphins.